neutrinojs/neutrino/packages/start-server/README.md

 ## Customization

-`neutrino-middleware-start-server` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/start-server` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 ### Plugins